mrheltic/Serial-Mode-Logger/README.md

 ### Sending Start Command

-The script sends a start command (`'s'`) to the microcontroller and waits for the microcontroller to send the current mode and data rate:
+The script sends a start command in bytes (`'F'`) to the microcontroller and waits for the microcontroller to send the current mode and data rate:

 ```python
 time.sleep(1)